LoukasTheUhhh/Together/Info/Grouplets.md

 ```
 ******
 ### Runner Grouplets
-Runner Grouplets are grouplets that run Action and Storage grouplets when connected with them.
+Runner Grouplets are the heart of the Grouplets,they run Action grouplets and Storage grouplets when connected with them.
 Here is how to make one:
 ```